SaliElloh/dijkstra-s-algorithm/README.md

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments:

-* Special thanks to Professor Luis Ortiz at the University of Michigan - Dearborn for assigning and helping with this project in his Computational Learning class.
+* Special thanks to Professor Jin Lu at the University of Michigan - Dearborn for assigning and helping with this project in his Algorithm Analysis and Design class.

 <!-- MARKDOWN LINKS & IMAGES -->
 <!-- https://www.markdownguide.org/basic-syntax/#reference-style-links -->